Pergor/ADV_MissionTemplate/adv_missiontemplate.altis/readmes/README.md

 The licence.txt MUST NOT be removed from the mission folder.

 If you want to build a mission on the base of the ADV-Mission Template, you'll have to edit the following files first:

 	ADV_credits.sqf: Put your name in ADV_missionAuthor = "[SeL] Belbo // Adrian";
 	mission\ADV_defines.hpp: Edit to your liking.
-You have to change the following: MISSIONAUTHOR, MISSIONNAME and MISSIONPLAYERS
+		You HAVE to change the following: MISSIONAUTHOR, MISSIONNAME and MISSIONPLAYERS

 If you want to execute code from init.sqf or initPlayerLocal.sqf add your code to the files mission\init_custom.sqf or mission\initPlayerLocal_custom.sqf instead.